jihun-yoon/sisvse-dataset/README.md

 # sisvse-dataset
 This is a repository for the dataset introduced in the research, surgical scene segmentation, using semantic image synthesis with a virtual surgery environment@MICCAI 2022.
-The repository will includes useful codes for the research.
+The repository will include useful codes for the research.

 ## Tools
 ### Data exploration